ianyepan/ianyepan.github.io/_posts/2022-03-11-emacs-profiling.md

 profiler, and I've been using Emacs for years!
 I suppose you learn something new every day, and this brilliant piece of software from the 70s never ceases to amaze me.

+## Update (May 2026)

+Starting with stable version 29.1 (released July 2023), Emacs includes built-in support for tree-sitter.
+I've yet to find a strong reason to experiment with it since I'm pretty content with the default regex-based syntax highlighting, and the additional tree-sitter intelligent features are mostly (if not all) achievable by LSP.
+Setting up tree-sitter is also non-trivial and requires users to rebind any custom hook functions on the original language modes to the new `*-ts-mode`, which means I gotta replicate and migrate a substantial part of my configuration.

+Perhaps one day I'll give tree-sitter another shot.
+But for now I'm happy with what I have.